SPC120/university/applied-developer-course/lab7-oracledigitalassistant/oracledigitalassistant.md

   ![](images/1-imp.png " ")

-## Task 2: Create and test an intent
+## Task 2: Create and Test an Intent
 Oracle Digital Assistant's underlying natural language processing (NLP) engine doesn't inherently know about the business or task that a skill is supposed to assist with.
 For the skill to understand what it should react to, you need to define intents and examples (utterances) for how a user would request a specific intent.

 You will create intents for finding a doctor and positive health therapy tips.